mattbierner/na-naa-na-na-na-na-naa-naa-naa-na/documentation/about.md

 </div>

-### What the Hell and I Looking At?
+### What the Hell am I Looking At?
 The visualization uses Playstation 2 Joystick input to sketch out a 3D path, trying to approximate the movement style of the titular Katamaris from *Katamari Damacy*.
 Think etch-a-sketch, but on a sphere instead of a plane.

 Press both joysticks forward, and the drawing cursor moves forward on the sphere.
 Press both backwards, and the cursor moves backwards.